 by Melanie Butz | September 8, 2015 3:26 am

-Several weeks ago, I spent my days sequestered to a courtroom to serve on a jury for a federal court case.
+Several weeks ago, I spent my days sequestered to a courtroom to serve on a for a federal court case.
 All sorts of witnesses testified – including convicted felons as well as law-abiding citizens.
 There is nothing quite like seeing an imprisoned individual walking into the courtroom, literally with shackles on their hands and feet, to make you appreciate the freedom of life.
 Of course, it was the defendant’s own choices in their life that had brought on her consequence.
 In this case, a woman was tried and convicted of bank fraud by the United States Government.
 As she was hearing the jury’s decision of guilty on all counts, I wondered if the penal system would be the source in her life to find remorse and rehabilitation from wrong doings.

 This opportunity to see the literal sense of imprisonment led me to wonder about our own shackles that bind us from mistakes within our past.
 Just as our penal system takes the committed to a space of solitude and confinement, how many of us have confined ourselves from socializing or felt so remorseful to a point of feeling imprisoned in our own lives?